agraef/midizap/README.md

 CC1[16]{0} CC2'
 ~~~

-Note that this works because the output mapping (which in this case forces the offset to 0) is applied *after* the transposition.
-Thus you can also output *both* the low and high nibbles at the same time:
+Note that this works because the output mapping `{0}` (which forces the offset to 0) is in fact applied *after* the transposition.
+You can also output *both* the low and high nibbles at the same time that way:

 ~~~
 CC1[16]{0} CC1 CC2'
 ~~~

-Using similar rules, you can extract any part of an input value, down to every single bit if needed (see the example at the end of the next section).
+Using similar rules, you can extract any part of an input value, down to every single bit if needed (see the end of the next section for an example).

 As you can see, mod translations in combination with discrete value lists are fairly powerful and let you implement pretty much any desired mapping with ease.
 There are some limitations, though.
-In particular, the reversal of the `CC1[1] C0` translation, i.e., *extracting* the note number from a note input, is rather tedious (it involves writing down rules for each and every single note).
+In particular, the reversal of the `CC1[1] C0` translation in the previous section, i.e., *extracting* the note number from a note input, is rather tedious (it involves writing down rules for each and every single note).
 Also, there's no direct way to combine different kinds of translations of the same input, or to consolidate the values of multiple input messages into a single output message.
-(The macro facility in the following section lets you address the former, but doesn't help with the latter problem.)
+(The macro facility in the following section helps with the former, but not with the latter problem.)

 ## Macro Translations

 There are some situations in which it is hard to construct a translation in a single step, but it may become much easier if we can recursively invoke other translations to construct some parts of the final result. midizap allows you to do this by "calling" the mod translation for a MIDI message on the right-hand side of a translation.
 This is done by prefixing the message to be expanded with the `$` character:

 ~~~
-CC0= $CC1
+CC0[] $CC1
 ~~~

 Note that you can *only* call mod translations this way, so the message to be expanded (`CC1` in this example) must be bound in a mod translation somewhere; otherwise you'll get a warning about the message being undefined and no output will be generated.
+(On the other hand, the translation hosting the call may be *any* kind of translation, so we might just as well have used, e.g., `CC0= $CC1` as our example.)

-Also, you want to make sure that the message isn't also used as a "real" input, so that you are free to define it as needed.
+Also, you want to make sure that the message to be expanded isn't also used as a "real" input, so that you are free to define it as needed.
 MIDI has 2048 distinct controllers, though (128 for each of the 16 MIDI channels), so in most cases it shouldn't be too hard to find a controller that's free to use for such internal translations.

-Let's introduce a few terms which will make it easier to talk about these things.
+Before we proceed, let's introduce a few terms which will make it easier to talk about these things.
 We refer to a mod translation being called in this manner as a *macro translation*, and we also call the left-hand side of the translation a *macro*, and the invocation of a macro using the dollar symbol a *macro call*.

 For illustration purposes, let's define the `CC1` macro so that it outputs just a single note message:

 ~~~
-CC0= $CC1    #1
+CC0[] $CC1  #1
-CC1[128] C5  #2
+CC1[] C5    #2
 ~~~

 On a conceptual level, the macro expansion process works pretty much like the production rules of a grammar, with the "dollar" tokens playing the role of the nonterminals.
 Thus, with the definitions above a `CC0` message will be processed as follows: